jbixler24/Minecology/README.md

-# Minecology: Mycology meets Minecraft
+# Minecology

-This mod adds several common mushroom species and the ability to forage and cultivate them, in addition to several fantasy elements.
+This mod adds many common mushroom species and the ability to forage and cultivate them in addition to several fantasy elements.

-## Mushrooms Added
+New fungi added:
-### Fly Agaric
+- Fly agaric
-This mushroom can be located growing in woodland biomes growing underneath spruce trees after rain.
-After you craft it into the Fly Agaric cap and dehydrate it in a furnace, you can make potion extracts of it to gain the *Berserker* effect, a beneficial effect for fighting.
+- Lion's Mane
+- Oyster mushroom
+- Reishi

+Fungi soon to be implemented:
+- Chanterelle
+- Chicken of the Woods
+- Destroying Angel
+- Honey Mushroom
+- Porcini